Duck blood and vermicelli soup: Legend

 Duck blood and vermicelli soup is a traditional delicacy in Nanjing.
 It is said that once there was a poor man in Nanjing.
 He killed a duck and used a bowl to hold the duck's blood, but accidentally dropped some vermicelli into the bowl.
 He cooked them together and surprisingly found that the soup was delicious.
 A rich man heard the story and employed the poor man to cook the dish for his family.
 The soup has been popular ever since.

 Ingredients

-Duck blood, vermicelli, dried fried tofu, dried small shrimp, duck gizzards, duck intestines, duck livers, shallots, ginger, sesame oil, caraway, (and possibly some other ingredients) are used to make the soup.
+Duck blood, vermicelli, dried fried tofu, dried small shrimp, duck gizzards, duck intestines, duck livers, scallion, and coriander are used to make the soup.
+Nanjing people also like to add chili oil and vinegar to the soup base.

 Authentic duck blood and vermicelli soup is cooked with more than twenty Chinese herbal medicines.
 Some of those who prepare it this way believe that these ingredients promote blood circulation, remove toxins and maintain beauty, as well as aiding digestion and warming the stomach.

 The main ingredient, vermicelli, is made of sweet potato.
 It is smooth, soft, waxy and tasty.
-Other key ingredients are duck blood, dried fried tofu, dried small shrimps, duck gizzards, duck intestines, and duck livers.
-Furthermore, salt, shallots, gingers, sesame oil and caraway make this delicacy tastier.
-The soup coupled with various ingredients has visual appeal and is aromatic and flavorful.
+Other key ingredients are duck blood, dried fried tofu, dried small shrimp, duck gizzards, duck intestines, and duck livers.
+Salt, shallots, gingers, sesame oil and caraway are common seasonings.